 - Besshi Copper Mine Memorial Library - Niihama’s central library is located on the western end of the city near AEON Mall.
 The main building has an interesting circular design that features a lot of reading/study space looking out on the surrounding park.

 - Hi Tech Sega - One of the larger traditional arcades in Ehime.
 Filled with plenty of fighting and rhythm games alongside the UFO catchers and purikura.
-Holds monthly tournaments advertised on a calendar outside the arcade.
-Has played host to Ehime region qualifiers for national events like the Arc Revo Cup and Capcom Cup.
+Holds monthly tournaments and has played host to Ehime region qualifiers for national events like the Arc Revo Cup and Capcom Cup.

 - Japanese lessons – The city holds free Japanese lessons every Tuesday and Thursday from 7:30-9 p.m. at the Fureai Plaza (aka the Municipal Public Welfare Center).
 Private lessons for 500 yen an hour are also available.